hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 The nowcast renderer is designed to stay inside WidgetKit budgets by construction:

 - The silhouette is **O(n)** in samples.
-- The fuzz is **bounded O(m)** particles with hard clamps (budget never grows with area).
+- Dissipation is a **bounded number of passes** (small constant number of clipped fills).
-- Speckles are drawn using **bucketed fills** (a handful of `Path` fills), not one fill per speckle.
+- Grain uses small **asset-backed tile textures**, not per-speckle procedural loops.
-- Blur is avoided; any “coherence” is done via a cheap stroke haze (no blur), and only when enabled.
+- Blur is avoided; any “coherence” should be a cheap stroke haze (and is best kept off in widgets).
 - In WidgetKit placeholder/preview contexts, the chart should **degrade** by removing extras first:
   - disable gloss/glint
   - disable haze/blur
   - reduce dense samples
-  - reduce particle budget
+  - reduce dissipation passes / disable “outer dust”
-  - if needed: disable fuzz entirely (core-only render is better than placeholder)
+  - if needed: disable dissipation entirely (core-only render is better than placeholder)

 Implementation notes: